The Stark Truth About the Stark Law

 What are the exceptions?

 The Stark Law allows for close to 20 distinct “exceptions,” or safe harbors.
-Even with these exceptions, there remains many questions about what those safeguards ultimately consist of, and what is and what is not allowed when it comes to referring Medicare and Medicaid patients.
+Even with these exceptions, many questions remain about what those safeguards ultimately consist of, and what is and what is not allowed when referring Medicare and Medicaid patients.

 In general, Stark Law exceptions can apply to many different types of physician referrals, including referrals: